-With AAMI’s Home Contents Insurance, you can get a more comprehensive level of cover for loss or damage to your contents, with optional extras to level up your protection.
+With AAMI’s Home Contents Insurance, you can get a more comprehensive level of cover for loss or damage to your contents, with Optional Covers to level up your protection.
 For example, let’s say you have valuable items you often take with you on-the-go, such as a smart watch.
-You could add these items as either specified or unspecified Portable Items to be covered outside the home as an optional extra on top of your contents insurance.
+You could add these items as either specified or unspecified Portable Items to be covered outside the home as an Optional Cover on top of your contents insurance.

 With eligible unspecified portable items, you can get up to $1,000 per item and a maximum of $5,000 for a group of items under your chosen cover.
 Certain items, such as your mobile phone or tablet, may need to be specified to be covered under portable valuables cover.
 If you’ve got special items that are worth over $1,000 individually, you can list them as specified portable items.
 You may need to pay a little more in premiums, but you’ll have peace of mind knowing they’re covered in case the unexpected happens.

 Need more information?
 Compare contents insurance online or check out our Product Disclosure Statements (PDS) for the nitty gritty details.

 Can I get renters insurance if I live in a share house with roommates?

 Unfortunately, you can’t take out contents insurance to cover specific rooms in a house – you’d have to insure the entire household.
 If your housemates are happy to chip in, you could include their items in the valuable items list and divide the cost.
 Or, if they aren’t interested, just cover your things for a lower premium.